wormhole-foundation/wormhole/whitepapers/0007_governor.md

 [TOC]

 ## Objective
-Provide an optional security layer that enables Guardians to limit the amount of notional value that can be transferred out of a given chain within a sliding time period.
+Provide an optional security layer that enables Guardians to limit the amount of notional value that can be transferred out of a given chain within a sliding time period, with the aim of protecting against external risk such as smart contract exploits or runtime vulnerabilities.

 ## Background
 Bridge security is incredibly high stakes — beyond core trust assumptions and high code quality, it is important to have defense in depth to minimize the potential for user harm.
 Under the assumption of smart contract bugs, the Governor is designed to be a passive security check that individual Guardians can implement to rate limit the notional value of assets that can be transferred out of a given chain to ensure the integrity of the value stored within a token bridge.